US to impose new Russia sanctions for 'chemical or biological weapons' use against British ex-spy

 Skripal and his daughter were poisoned by the military-grade nerve agent in the British town of Salisbury in March.

-Britain has accused Russia of being behind the attack, which the Kremlin has vehemently denied.
+Britain earlier accused Russia of being behind the attack, which the Kremlin has vehemently denied.

-On March 15, President Trump, French President Emmanuel Macron and German Chancellor Angela Merkel, along with May, said in a joint statement that they "abhorred" the attack against Skripal.
+On March 15, President Trump, French President Emmanuel Macron and German Chancellor Angela Merkel and British Prime Minister Theresa May said in a joint statement that they "abhorred" the attack against Skripal.

 "It is an assault on U.K. sovereignty and any such use by a State party is a clear violation of the Chemical Weapons Convention and a breach of international law.
 It threatens the security of us all,” the statement read.